JeffreySarnoff/SaferIntegers.jl/docs/src/basicguide.md

 `+`, `-`, `*`, `div`, `rem`, `fld`, `mod`, `^`
 which have become overflow and underflow aware.

-The Int and UInt types can fail at simple arithmetic
-and will continue carrying the incorrectness forward.
+The Int and UInt types can fail at simple arithmetic and will continue carrying the incorrectness forward.
-The validity of values obtained is difficult to ascertain.
+So, the validity of values obtained is difficult to ascertain.

 Most calculations proceed without incident, and when used SafeInts operate as Ints